 How to make strong passwords

 Now that you have a basic understanding of how password cracking works you should be able to make a strong password without any problem.
 One of my favorite methods I like to use is to have a simple sentence as a password.
+Also called a passphrase.
+Not only is a passphrase easy to remember but it is one of the most secure types of passwords.
 Something like:

 I just came up with that off the top of my head but you can see how easy it would be to remember.
 A strong password is useless if you can’t remember it and have it wrote down on a sticky pad beside your computer.